 Customizing the Google login

-Base44 gives you 2 ways to set up Google login, so you can manage how your users experience sign-in and how your brand is displayed:- Default Google login: Fast setup using Base44’s credentials.
+Base44 gives you 2 ways to set up Google login, so you can manage how people experience sign-in and how your brand is displayed:- Default Google login: Fast setup using Base44’s credentials.
 The login window shows “Sign in with Google” and is branded with base44.com.
 To use this method, enable the Google authentication toggle and select Use the default Base44 OAuth.

 - Connect a custom domain to your app.